Volunteer Induction Training Stage One

 NHS Health Promotion Services

-Face to face and e-learning provider.
 We would also like to bring your attention to some great training that is provided through NHS.
 You can register for these courses through us and any expenses incurred for attending this training will be reimbursed by Rowan Alba.
-Registration can be made online but please let CARDS know if you are attending one of these trainings.
+Registration can be made online but please let us know if you are attending one of these trainings.
 CARDS admin will send out email reminders to volunteers when training is available in the local area.

 Scottish Drugs Forum – Workforce development Program